 “Mac, Tom, Larry, I need you to come up the stairs please,” I cried out desperately, not sure what to do.
 I didn’t want to move him in case he had hurt his back.
-I heard footsteps on stairs and the three ran up.
-I stared at his body, he’s going to die and there’s nothing I can do about it.
+I heard footsteps on the stairs, and the three ran up.
+I stared at his body, he’s going to die, and there’s nothing I can do about it.
 I watched dazedly as Mac put her emotions aside and began to check over the boy.

 “Tom, I need you to go down to Level three, in the supply closet there is a board, go get it now,”

 “Is he going to be alright?”
 Larry asked as Tom ran off.

 “I don’t know,” she looked up at him then focused on me, “Alex, snap out of it,”

 But I couldn’t help stare at Nathan, I felt utterly useless.
 Pain and warmth erupted across my cheek, waking me up, making me look up to find Larry standing above me.